-Thankfully, calculating the Advertising Cost of Sale (ACoS) on Amazon is fairly simple with their automated tools, and you’ll get an idea of how much it costs you to get a single customer.
+Thankfully, calculating the Advertising Cost of Sale (ACoS) on Amazon is reasonably simple with their automated tools.
+You’ll get an idea of how much it costs you to get a single customer.

-You must have an idea of what the product’s gross profit is before introducing it to the paid advertising world.
+It would help if you had an idea of the product’s gross profit before introducing it to the paid advertising world.
 This will show you which product could bring in more cash from paid advertising.
-And, as a result, reduces the level and risk of potential loss.
+And as a result, it reduces the level and risk of the potential loss.

 Target Categories with Your Display Ads